Hima-Ten!: Characters

 A former idol in the group Fairy True who resigns her position in the group, takes an apartment next to the Iemori family, and starts a new job as the assistant homeroom teacher for Class 2-A. She serves as a wingman to Tenichi and gives him advice regarding his relationship with the girls who have feelings for him, particularly Honoka.

 Publication

 Hima-Ten! is written and illustrated by Genki Ono, who previously made the manga series Full Drive in 2017.
-It began serialization in Shueisha's Weekly Shōnen Jump magazine on July 8, 2024.
+It was serialized in Shueisha's Weekly Shōnen Jump magazine from July 8, 2024, to June 29, 2026.
 The series is also published in English on Manga Plus and Viz Media's website.
-The series' first tankōbon volume was released on November 1, 2024.
+The series was compiled into eleven tankōbon volumes, released from November 1, 2024, to September 4, 2026.
 To promote the series, three voice comics covering the first three chapters, featuring Shūichirō Umeda as Tenichi and Miku Itō as Himari, respectively, were posted on the official Shōnen Jump YouTube channel.